puggsoy/GMExtract/README.md

 # GMExtract
 This is a tool to extract sprites from the data.win file of games made with Game Maker Studio.

-Currently code is being refactored and adding support for extracting audio is being looked into.

 ## Usage
-	Usage: GMExtract inFile outDir [-e]
+	Usage: $pName inFile outDir [-s|-a]
 		inFile: The data.win file to extract from
 		outDir: The folder to save the extracted files to
-		[-e]: Optionally exclude consecutive duplicates
+		-s: Only extract sprites
+		-a: Only extract audio

 ## Compilation
 The code should be compiled as a Neko or C++ command-line program (only tested in Neko).